 To treat them as such, build a library of content that includes a diverse cross-section of your product catalog.
 Move beyond your best sellers to expose new and different content.
 Use the data you have from their past email behavior to decide what email message(s) they will receive each week (something we found only 50% of respondents were doing).
-Provide a mix of content, categories and sub-categories to really engage with your customers and whet their individual appetites.
+Provide a mix of content, categories, and sub-categories to really engage with your customers and wet their individual appetites.

 Reduce.
 Reuse.
 Recycle.